Second, there is the following wooden exhibit in the "Funeral Museum Vienna":

 Dopler died on 5 May 1789 in the house Alsergrund 135.
-His estate records are of great interest, not only because they contain a document related to the cost of Dopler's coffin (directly proving the use of coffins in Mozart's Vienna), but they also provide a list of expenses of Dopler's widow which document Constanze Mozart's private funeral expenses two years later that are not recorded in Mozart's Sperrs=Relation.
+His probate records are of great interest, not only because they contain a document related to the cost of Dopler's coffin (directly proving the use of coffins in Mozart's Vienna), but they also provide a list of expenses of Dopler's widow which document Constanze Mozart's private funeral expenses two years later that are not recorded in Mozart's Sperrs=Relation.
 Dopler's body was consecrated at the Servite parish church of Rossau and buried third class for six Gulden and forty-five Kreuzer in the Währinger Allgemeiner Friedhof.
 The carpenter who made the coffin wrote the following receipt (A-Wsa, Mag.
 ZG, A2 1770/1789):

 P[er] Ein Gulden dreisig Kreitzer welcher ich / Endes under schribener vor eine thotten / druchen vor den herrn Cristof Doppel Seliger / Richtig und bar empfangen habe bescheine / hie mit wienn d[en] 12 Meÿ 789